yunwu005/example_1/readme.md

-this is a practice for DTSC 520
+This is a practice for DTSC 520.
+Hello!